zoontek/react-native-permissions/README.md

 end
 ```

 > :warning: If you see a **No permission handler detected** error: Make sure that you have at least one permission handler set up.
-In some cases the Xcode cache needs to be clear (`Xcode -> Product -> Clean Build Folder`)
+In some cases the Xcode cache needs to be cleared (`Xcode -> Product -> Clean Build Folder`)

 Then update your `Info.plist` with wanted permissions usage descriptions: